 BUT . . . they are not the only ones.
 Amazon, eBay, utility companies, grocery stores, and anyone you e-mail or call, from the government to every private company in existence wants your feedback.

-Anyway, this was the e-mail I sent back to Zachary:
+Anyway, this was the actual e-mail I sent back to Zachary:

 They want to know if your experience when you got gas was truly exceptional.
 They want to know if your experience at the barber was truly exceptional.
 They want to know if after you stopped at the Walgreen you walked out thinking to yourself “Wow!
 That was a truly exceptional experience.
 The best time I’ve ever had buying hemorrhoid cream!”